 If you do end up in court facing allegations that you use drugs around your children and that you are an unfit parent, as a result, be prepared to show the court the truth with evidence.
 Have documentation available that shows that you are a registered medical marijuana patient.
 Other evidence to bring includes testimonies from individuals who are familiar with your role in your children’s lives and documentation showing how you store your medical cannabis.

 Work with an Experienced St. Charles Family Lawyer

 If your former partner tries to modify your parenting plan on the grounds that you are an unfit parent, you need to work with an experienced Kane County family lawyer to show the court that you are, in fact, capable of parenting your children and that having a consistent relationship with them is in their best interest.
-To discuss your case and circumstances in greater detail, contact Shaw Family Law, P.C. today to set up your initial legal consultation in our office.
+To discuss your case and circumstances in greater detail, contact Shaw Sanders, P.C. today to set up your initial legal consultation in our office.
 Reach out to us today at 630-206-3300 for help.